-The aggregate amount of principal payments to be made on all outstanding classes of notes on each payment date will generally equal the decrease during the prior calendar month in the sum of (a) the contract value of the receivables and (b) the amount on deposit in the trust's pre-funding account.
+The aggregate amount of principal payments to be made on all outstanding classes of notes on each payment date will generally equal the decrease during the prior collection period in the sum of (a) the contract value of the receivables and (b) the amount on deposit in the trust's pre-funding account.
 The contract value of the receivables equals the discounted present value of their scheduled cash flows, using a specified discount rate.
+The collection period with respect to any payment date is the period from the end of the preceding collection period (or, if for the first payment date, from the beginning of the day after the initial cutoff date) to and including the last day of the calendar month preceding the calendar month in which such payment date occurs.